 Using Astro’s Content Layer API

-To activate the content layer in your Astro project, update your config to turn it on:
+or a later release of Astro version 4, in order to activate the content layer in your Astro project, update your config to turn it on:

 {